Generic Name: vincristine (vin KRIS teen)

 Oncovin is cancer medication that interferes with the growth of cancer cells and slows their spread in the body.

 Oncovin is sometimes used in combination with other cancer medications.

 Oncovin may also be used for other purposes not listed in this medication guide.

 You should not use this medication if you are allergic to it, or if you have a nerve-muscle disorder such as Charcot-Marie-Tooth syndrome, myasthenia gravis, ALS (Lou Gehrig's disease), multiple sclerosis, or muscular dystrophy.

 To make sure Oncovin is safe for you, tell your doctor if you have:

 a bacterial infection;

 a blockage in your intestines; or

-FDA pregnancy category D. Do not use vincristine if you are pregnant.
+Do not use Oncovin if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to avoid pregnancy during your treatment with vincristine.
+Use effective birth control to avoid pregnancy during your treatment with this medicine.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

 It is not known whether vincristine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.